tudelft3d/geo5016/index.md

 #### 2. Find a supervisor of the MSc Geomatics

-The Geomatics Supervisor may be any person connected to the Geomatics programme with sufficient knowledge of your chosen topic.
+The Geomatics Supervisor may be any person connected to the Geomatics programme with sufficient knowledge of the activities that you will do during your internship.

 #### 3. Complete an Internship Proposal form